Ya-Foo/MUN-register/documents/DOCUMENTATION.md

 ### api.py

 Contain code for creating tokens for API operations such as creating a token, read and write to Google Sheets.
 Visit Google's [documentation](https://developers.google.com/sheets/api/guides/concepts) for a more detailed view and to familiarise yourself with the terminologies.
+Every read/write operations will be done on a worker thread because they usually take very long to accomplish.

 `auth()`
 Return a credential from token for end-user to access the Google Sheets.
 If there is no token, it will create a token file based on the user's API credentials.